oyounis19/NLP-From-Scratch/1. Basics/text-classification/README.md

 ## Key Techniques 🔧

 - **Data Loading and Preprocessing** 📂: Load and preprocess the IMDb dataset.
-- **Feature Extraction** 🎛️: Convert text data into numerical features using TF-IDF.
+- **Feature Extraction** 🎛️: Convert text data into numerical features using TF-IDF, BOW.
-- **Model Building** 🏗️: Build a text classification model using Logistic Regression.
+- **Model Building** 🏗️: Build a text classification model using Logistic Regression, Naive Bayes.
 - **Model Evaluation** 📊: Evaluate the model's performance using accuracy and F1 score.

 **Let's dive into the notebook** 📔